azrsh/azcc/README.md

 ## Thanks
 + Rui Ueyama, instructor at seccamp2020
 + hikalium, instructor at seccamp2020
-+ hsjoihs, tutor at seccamp2020, contributor of this project.
++ hsjoihs, tutor at seccamp2020, contributor of this project
-+ sksat, tutor at seccamp2020, contributor of this project.
++ sksat, tutor at seccamp2020, contributor of this project
 + Takana-Norimasa, classmate at seccamp2020
 + and more classmates at seccamp2020